-The story is also about support and family as well.
+The story is also about support and family.
 Sleeping Beauty was able to be who she was because of the support of her family and loved ones.
-In fact, each character in the tale has someone they rely on.
+In fact, each character in the tale has someone they can rely on.
 We can talk all about independence in our modern world – but the reality is we all need support – we all need someone – and this is a most natural thing – to feel a sense of support and belonging.

 It is in fact she that hasn’t come to terms with her oppositing sides within her – she hasn’t forgiven and accepted herself – and instead uses this to harm others.
 She feeds her bad side and light hurts her eyes; kindness and love hurt her because she doesn’t feel kindness and love for herself.
 She hasn’t reconciled her sense of abandonment, unlovability and powerlessness – and so she uses evil curses to feel more powerful and feared which she associates with “loved” – as only then she gets attention from others.

-From a psychological perspective – she hates herself and rejects herself (which is what narcissists, sociopaths and psychopaths feel as well) – portrayed by her rejecting others and hating others, perpetuating her belief of abandonment and self-imposed prison.
+From a psychological perspective, she hates herself and rejects herself – portrayed by her rejecting others and hating others, perpetuating her belief of abandonment and self-imposed prison.
 When she harms them – they “hate” her which makes her feel more seen, less alone.
 She replays her old wounds through harming others and seeing them suffer – to face her own projected pain; to face her own weakness and powerlessness reflected through them.
 Unfortunately, it is only her hating herself which is the biggest tragedy of the story.

 Our ancestors have said this for a long long time: family is not just something meaningful – family is everything.
 And I do believe that in our modern world today, this is of great significance – because we need to build strong foundations in our family unit that would provide the support and protection for our wellbeing.
 This is where true prosperity and true love lies; these are the foundations that real kingdoms are built upon.